Skip to content

 })

-Verify the Go app consumes events and updates state:
+To verify the Go app consumes events from a topic, publish from the test and assert the resulting state:

 stove {